waqaswahid1/hyper402/README.md

 I mostly did this on the long flight from Seattle to Buenos Aires, so the scope is limited.
 There are a ton of future directions I might take this, or that you can feel free to explore!
 Some ideas below -

-### immediate next steps

-1. **🔥 find some f*cking testnet HYPE!** - The biggest blocker during the hackathon was actually getting testnet HYPE to test the facilitator.
-All public faucets required mainnet holdings to prevent abuse, and some even required the receiving wallet to have a mainnet history (not realistic for hackathon projects).
-For future development, we need either:
-   - partnership with HyperLiquid for testnet token distribution
-   - dedicated testnet faucet for builders

 ### production deployment

-2. **Production HyperEVM facilitator** - Deploy HyperPay as a production-grade facilitator on HyperEVM mainnet with:
+1. **Production HyperEVM facilitator** - Deploy HyperPay as a production-grade facilitator on HyperEVM mainnet with:
    - fleet of CDP Server Wallets for high throughput and redundancy while minimizing error rate
    - intelligent load balancing across multiple facilitator instances
    - monitoring, alerting, and analytics dashboard
    - rate limiting and abuse prevention
    - uptime SLA guarantees

-3. **monetization features** - Turn HyperPay into a sustainable business:
+2. **monetization features** - Turn HyperPay into a sustainable business:
    - optional facilitator fees (e.g., 0.1% of transaction value, or flat rate per settled txn)
    - premium tier with higher throughput guarantees
    - analytics and insights for API providers